 How Is Scabies Diagnosed?

 Your doctor may be able to tell you have the mites by checking the rash or burrows on your body.
-He might also try to remove one of the mites from its burrow.
-He’ll do this either by scraping your skin or pulling the parasite from its burrow with a thin needle.
+They might also try to remove one of the mites from its burrow.
+They’ll do this either by scraping your skin or pulling the parasite from its burrow with a thin needle.